jorgenskogmo/shoelace/docs/resources/work.md

 ## Plan

-- [ ] discuss whether we should remove or keep shoelace branding
+- [ ] discuss whether we should remove or keep Klik branding
 - [ ] understand whether we ship too many css-globals
 - [ ] what happens with Box (a div) in HTML?
 Will all content/children end up in VDOM then??
 - [x] contact Cory